jaredabw/spellcast/readme.md

 # Usage

-Save an image of the board to img/image.png and run main.py
+Get a screenshot of the board (with Win+Shift+S) and run main.py.
+The best word will be output to the console and the path will be displayed on screen.